-For instance, someone who was extremely active, will receive a larger settlement if they became paraplegic as the result of an accident than if they broke a toe.
-Severity of injuries matters and will pay a large role in determining how much your settlement will be worth.
+For instance, someone who was extremely active will receive a larger settlement if they became paraplegic as the result of an accident than if they broke a toe.
+The severity of injuries matters and will play a large role in determining how much your settlement will be worth.

 If a person has no pre-existing conditions, and a car accident causes them to incur medical bills that are in the 100Ks they will receive more in a potential settlement from a car accident than someone who has medical bills that are a few hundred dollars.